 1. Eberhard Anheuser

-Although millions of mouths salivate at the mere mention of his company's name, Anheuser wasn't even a brewer.
+Anheuser wasn't actually a brewer.
 Instead, he was a successful soap factory owner in St. Louis just before the Civil War.
 Anheuser provided a good deal of cash to the owners of the struggling Bavarian Brewery, which opened in 1852, and he eventually ended up acquiring the brewery in 1860 as repayment for these debts.
 The soap baron promptly renamed his new beer concern E Anheuser & Co.

 2. Adolphus Busch